AmirhosseinHashemi/Mapty/readme.md

 # Mapty Project

 This is a training project.
-This project design to teach and coding base on obect-oriented paradaim.
+This project design to teach and code base on object-oriented paradaim.

 ⚠ It is not responsive.